How to Fix VLC Keeps Crashing on Windows, Mac, and Android

 1.Launch HitPaw Video Converter and add the video you want to convert to VLC-supported format or resolution.

 2.Select the desired output format compatible with VLC such as MP4 H.264, MP4 HEVC.
-Click the edit icon to change the video resolution or codec.
+You can click the Convert all to option to select an output format.

 3.Click Convert All to start the process.
 Once converted, play the video in VLC to check if the issue is resolved.